-The British embassy in Moscow provides a guide to adoption in Russia.
+The British embassy in Moscow provides a guide to Russian adoption regulations.

 Russian adoption law